-Long-term survivors of childhood cancer are followed in this clinic, led by Joann Ater, M.D.
+More than 350 long term survivors of childhood cancer are followed in this clinic, led by Joann Ater, M.D.

 Applicants for the program must have completed an approved residency program and be eligible for the qualifying and certifying examinations for the American Board of Pediatrics by the time they enter the program.

 The Pediatric Hematology/Oncology Fellowship program participates in the National Residency Match Program (NRMP).
 Applications are received through Electronic Residency Application Service (ERAS) and must be submitted based on the ERAS deadlines.
 All applications must be received and completed by February 15th for consideration.
 Applications are reviewed once they are complete.

 Interviews will take place between January and March.
 The interview session is a one-day process and occurs on a Thursday.
 Four fellowship positions are filled annually and approximately 20-30 applicants are invited to interview for these positions.
 Required Documents

 - A minimum of three letters of recommendation from faculty members

 - USMLE board scores